newhouse/url-tracking-stripper/README.md

 this approach may slow down your experience slightly on URLs that contained tracking parameters.
 This is because some amount of resources will have been loaded already by the time the overall page request is cancelled, adjusted and then re-loaded with a clean URL.
-Furthermore, while this approach is likely to result in increased privacy when it is able to removing tracking parameters before they are able to be processed, it's possible that the time between the original request and the cancellation was enough to be tracked, so __*increased privacy is not guaranteed*__.
+Furthermore, while this approach is likely to result in increased privacy when it is able to remove tracking parameters before they are able to be processed, it's possible that the time between the original request and the cancellation was enough to be tracked, so __*increased privacy is not guaranteed*__.

 3) __Block and Re-Load__: This approach will evaluate any URLs you attempt to visit __*before*__ the request is actually executed.